kannans89/graphql-learning/8.Schema/schema.md

 ```
 **explain code step (a)**
+**Now lets run the application by  .
+We read the file schema.graphql and convert into string using 'utf-8' and storing in variable typeDefs , this is similar to the helloword example we did before , only difference is as the schema get bigger we are creating and storing in separate file *schema.graphql* and resover functions can get bigger so in file *resolvers.js** - add this to comment section

 b.
 Execute the command `npm start` in the terminal.
 The server will be up and running on 9000 port.
 Here , we will use GraphiQL as a client to test the application.
 c.
 Open the browser and type the url `http://localhost:9000/graphiql` .
 Type the following query in the editor.